 - Step 2: Choose ‘Correlation’ from the list and click on ‘OK.’

 - Step 3: Choose range ‘$A$1:$B$16’ as input range and $F$1 as output range.
 Please tick the checkbox for ‘Labels in the first row’ as we have column headings in our input range, and as we have different heads in a different column.
 We have chosen ‘Columns’ for ‘Grouped By.’

 - Step 4: Select the Output range then click on ‘OK.’

 - We get the result.

-As we can see, the correlation between advertising cost (column head) and Sales (row head) is +0.86274 approx. which indicates that they have a positive correlation and to 86.27% extent.
-Now we can accordingly take a decision about the advertising budget and expected sales.
+As we can see, the correlation between advertising cost (column head) and Sales (row head) is +0.86274 approx, which indicates that they have a positive correlation and to 86.27% extent.
+Now we can accordingly decide on the advertising budgetThe Advertising BudgetAn advertising budget is an amount of money set aside by a company to promote its products and services through promotional activities such as market surveys, advertisement, creative marketing, and running ad campaigns on print media, digital media and social media. and expected sales.

 #3 – Rank and Percentile in Excel

-Percentile in excel refers to a number where a certain percentage of scores fall below that number and is available in the Analysis Toolpak Excel Add-in.
+Percentile in excelPercentile In ExcelThe PERCENTILE Function returns the nth percentile from a supplied set of values.
+For example, you can use the PERCENTILE to find the 90th percentile, 80th percentile, etc. The PERCENTILE in excel is a built-in function of Microsoft Excel and is categorized under the Statistical Function. refers to a number where a certain percentage of scores fall below that number and is available in the Analysis Toolpak Excel Add-in.
 For example, if a particular score is in the 90th percentile, that means the student has scored better than 90% of people who took the test.
 Let us understand this with an example.

 We have the following data for the scores obtained by a student of a class.